WhitmanCS370/sp24-lab6/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 8?
+Closure and function labels, eager and lazy evaluation as well as scoping rules.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+Nothing at the moment.

 Write a short summary of what you did (which exercises) below.